COVID-19 Vaccine Information

 - We are limiting the amount of people permitted in the donor centers and mobile drives.
 We may ask you to leave a mobile phone number and wait in your car until your turn is called.

 - We are spacing chairs 6 feet apart in waiting and donation areas, per guidance from the CDC.

 - Our staff wear gloves and personal protective gear and they wipe down donor-touched areas often and after every collection using a disinfectant.

 - Staff use sterile, single-use collection sets for each donor and scrub the donor’s arm for 30 seconds before the collection.

-- Our staff are screened every day for COVID-19-related symptoms and temperature checked before they start work, and are required to leave work if they feel any symptoms during the day.
+- Our staff are screened every day for COVID-19-related symptoms and are required to leave work if they feel any symptoms during the day.

 - Staff who don’t feel well are required to stay home.